 Then, if you do decide to go ahead, it’s not so much of a shot in the dark.

 Coming up with brand new items may take months or even years.
 Curating a new collection from your existing products, however, can be done and dusted in as little as an afternoon.

 A few hours work, and BOOM.
 You’ve suddenly got a great excuse to get back in touch with your stockists.

 9. Your products take up more space in shops.

 The more of your work a retailer orders, the more impact it has in the store.

 If they only buy one or two things, or items which don’t belong together, there’s a chance your work will get lost in among all their other products.

 By offering a ready-made collection, you’re increasing the odds that they’ll buy more.
 That means your brand will make a bigger impact on the shelf.

-7. They help get potential stockists off the fence.
+10. They help you get stores off the fence.